SkymouseStudios/skymse-jekyll/_episodes/2020-04-01-justin-whitaker.md

 Here are some things we cover:

-- How to take advatage of online commerce
+- How to take advantage of online commerce
-- Options for brick-and-mortar stores making the shift to ecommerce
+- Options for brick-and-mortar stores making the shift to e-commerce
 - The benefits of using Pinterest ads
 - Facebook is giving businesses more organic visibility
 - Facebook is offering a grant for small businesses to run ads.